 We find that scHPF's sparse low-dimensional representations, non-negativity, and explicit modeling of variable sparsity across genes and cells produces highly interpretable factors.
 The algorithm takes genome-wide molecular counts as input, avoids prior normalization, and has fast, memory-efficient inference on sparse scRNA-seq datasets.

-Algorithmic details, benchmarking against alternative methods, and scHPF's application to a spatially sampled high-grade glioma can be found in [?].
+Algorithmic details, benchmarking against alternative methods, and scHPF's application to a spatially sampled high-grade glioma can be found in our paper at Molecular Systems Biology.

 You can find the software on github.